-This questionnaire will help you identify whether you might have pyroluria.
+This questionnaire will help you identify whether you might have pyroluria, a social anxiety condition.
 The physical and emotional symptoms below are caused by deficiencies of vitamin B6 and zinc.
 When you experience high levels of stress, vitamin B6 and zinc will be further depleted, so you may notice worsening symptoms and more anxiety.

 Based on my review of questionnaires and results of pyroluria tests for hundreds of clients, I’ve grouped the most common or classic signs and symptoms first.
 I’ve also labeled the symptoms that could be directly related to low levels of vitamin B6 or zinc so you can individualize your supplements and dosages.
 Symptoms without these designations are due to a deficiency of both vitamin B6 and zinc.
 Check off any of the following signs or symptoms that apply to you:

 Most Common Signs and Symptoms

 1. Being anxious, shy, or fearful or experiencing inner tension since childhood, but hiding these feelings from others

 2. Having bouts of depression or nervous exhaustion